Online vs On-Campus Computer Science Degrees: Which Is Better?

 • Limited face-to-face networking with peers and professors

-On-Campus CS Degrees: Complete Analysis
+On-Campus CS Degrees: What You're Paying For

 Major Strengths

-• Full access to career services and exclusive recruiting opportunities
+• Full access to career services and exclusive recruiting

-• Research opportunities and access to cutting-edge facilities
+• Research opportunities and hands-on lab work

-• Traditional credential universally recognized and respected
+• Traditional credential recognized everywhere, no questions asked

 Significant Drawbacks